PearlMarketing/the-good-brow/src/components/sections/Policies/index.md

 ---
 templateKey: policies-page
-title: Policies
+title: 'Policies: Microbalding & Body Waxing'
 ---
 ### POLICIES FOR MICROBLADING

 Please arrive 15 minutes before your scheduled appointment to fill out paperwork.

-There are many factors that affect the healing process that we have no control over  (how you take care of your brow tattoo, how your skin heals and retains pigment, skin type etc.).
+There are many factors that affect the healing process that I have no control over  (how you take care of your brow tattoo, how your skin heals and retains pigment, skin type etc.).
 There is absolutely no guarantee with healed results.